-Generally first aid treatment should be carried out by the staff from the organisation with which the Authority is working, e.g, a class teacher.
-However there are occasions when an Authority staff member or volunteer may be called upon to assist with or to give first aid treatment.
-This may be due to the severity of the injury or because the organisation's staff need to manage the rest of the group.
+Generally, first aid treatment should be carried out by the staff from the organisation with which the Authority is working, eg, a class teacher.
+However, there are occasions when an Authority staff member or volunteer may be called upon to assist with or to give first aid treatment.
+This may be because the Authority's staff or volunteers are directly responsible for the group, the organisation's staff need to manage the rest of the group or because of the severity of the injury more than one first aider needs to be involved.
 When giving first aid treatment it is advised that staff and volunteers remember the following guidance.

 - Try not to give first aid alone.
 Where possible have another member of staff with you. - Consider where treatment is taking place.
-Think about your safety, but also about the patient, they may be embarrassed or distressed by what has happened. - Consider where the injury is that you need to treat.
-Explain to the patient exactly what you are going to do and make sure that they understand and agree. - If an injury requires treatment, where possible ask the patient to administer their own treatment under your guidance.
-This will depend on the age and understanding of the patient and also on the severity of the injury and potential distress of the patient. - A record should be made via the Authority's incident reporting process as soon as possible after the event but not later than 24 hours, recording the details of the incident, any resulting injuries, and any treatment given or advised.
+Think about your safety, but also about the patient.
+They may be embarrassed or distressed by what has happened. - Consider where the injury is that you need to treat.
+Explain to the patient exactly what you are going to do, and make sure that they understand and agree. - If an injury requires treatment where possible ask the patient to administer their own treatment, under your guidance.
+This will depend on the age and understanding of the patient, and also on the severity of the injury and potential distress of the patient. - A record should be made via the Authority's incident reporting process as soon as possible after the event, but not later than 24 hours, recording the details of the incident, any resulting injuries, and any treatment given or advised.
 It should also be noted if treatment is declined.